dbpedia/chatbot/README.md

 For more information about this project and **GSoC Progress** please refer to **[GSoC Wiki](https://github.com/dbpedia/chatbot/wiki/GSoC-2017:-Chatbot-for-DBpedia)**

 ## Environment Configurations
+When running locally or in development include the following configuration as a properties file in the `src/main/resources` folder.

      admin.username = <admin-username>
      admin.password = <admin-password>

      chatbot.baseUrl = <https-url-to-access-the-bot>

      chatbot.fb.appSecret = <secret>
      chatbot.fb.verifyToken = <token>
      chatbot.fb.pageAccessToken = <access-token>